 Recent IBM research suggests that the cost of data breaches in the UK has grown to nearly £2.7 million in the past year.
 In the U.S. data breaches in September alone resulted in 40 million victims.
 And according to Security Magazine these are primarily due to unsecured cloud databases and systems.
 Data breaches can have devastating consequences for businesses.
 Not only do they lose profits, they have to work hard to rebuild trust and reputation.

 Hacking and ransomware is another growing issue with catastrophic consequences.
 Earlier this year a cyber attack on Colonical Pipeline brought parts of the U.S to a standstill.
 As a key distributor of fuel to the South East, a ransomware cyber attack left them locked-out of their systems.
 After ignoring vulnerabilities in their IT infrastructure, the attackers were able to infiltrate their system and effectively shut down their billing and distribution capabilities.
 The attackers also stole 100 gigabytes of data and threatened to release it if the ransom wasn’t paid.
 In the end, the hackers were paid $5million in order to restore systems.

 When it comes to cyber security it is vital that you identify and understand the risks to your business.
+Take a quick look at our guide to effective IT risk management.
 Once these are established you will need to build preventative measures, and have a system in place for when things go wrong.
 Otherwise known as disaster avoidance and continuity planning.